cjdaly/Show2-Eboogaloo/README.md

 (_Scoring system approved by her Majesty's royal auditors at Top Gear BBC._)

 How do I express my love for the Show2?
-Read on...
+Read on ... (safe for work!) ...

 ### prereqs